 TAXES IN BANKRUPTCY

-Are you one of the many individuals who owe back taxes to the IRS?
+Are you one of the many individuals in Alabama who owe back taxes to the IRS?
 Income taxes can be discharged under certain conditions, but must meet a 5 part test to qualify for discharge in a bankruptcy case.
 If they do not meet this 5 prong test then they are generally considered priority taxes that cannot be discharged in a Chapter 7 bankruptcy or must be paid in full in your Chapter 13 bankruptcy case.
-To make sure that you don’t end up in a situation like this, it may be in your best interest to hire an accountant such as Dave Burton who will be able to help you organize your taxes so you never have to face the possibility of going bankrupt.
+To make sure that you don’t end up in a situation like this, it may be in your best interest to hire an accountant who will be able to help you organize your taxes so you never have to face the possibility of going bankrupt.

 - Taxes must have been due 3 years ago-The due date for taxes is generally April 15 of each year unless you have filed an extension.
 In order for your income taxes to meet this requirement you must count back whether the taxes where due more than 3 years ago.
 For example if you are filing for bankruptcy on March 10, 2015, then taxes that meet this standard would be 2010 taxes since they were due April 15th of 2011 (unless you filed an extension), but 2011 Taxes would not qualify since it would fall short of being due 3 years ago since they would have been due April 15th, 2012.